-A copy of the judgment in HCJ 8706/14 was attached as Exhibit P/5 to the petition.
+A copy of the judgment in HCJ 8706/14 was attached as Exhibit P/5 to the petition in HCJ 978/15.

-- 24. On December 22, 2014, a hearing in petitioner's objection against the order was held before Lieutenant Colonel Sagi, and an opportunity to raise verbal arguments against the order was given. - 25.
-On January 18, 2015, following arguments raised in the oral hearing of the objection which was held on December 22, 2014, the petitioner was interrogated by the Israel Police.
-The petitioner denied in his interrogation that he was a member of any terror organization.
+27. On December 22, 2014, a hearing in petitioner's objection against the order was held before Lieutenant Colonel Sagi, and an opportunity to raise verbal arguments against the order was given.